BrandonTang89/AbstractionProject/brandon-fl/brandonReport.typ

 We prove this to be sound.

-First we note that after we parameterise the antecedent, we still test all the cases $C, T$ such that $P[C, T]$ holds by the completeness of `param`.
+  First we note that parameterising the antecedent is equivalent to bolting on the parameterisation functions onto each input to form a larger circuit.
+We can see that for each $C, T$ such that $J[C, T]$ holds, we will have some $C, T'$ that maps to it by the completeness of `param`.

 We also note that the main base case for the symbolic simulation invariants still holds even though our input signals are now functions of the parameterisation variables.
-In this case, we can imagine that we are doing symbolic simulation on a bigger circuit with the param functions bolted onto the front, feeding the inputs of the regular circuit.
 The input signals $s$ are now replaced with the param functions $f_s$ and our base case argument will still hold.
+This means that the symbolic simulation invariants will still hold.

 Furthermore, we also have the parameterised indexing relation satisfying the coverage condition:

-Assuming that the indexing relation $R[X, C, T]$ used satisfies the coverage condition $forall T forall C (P[C, T] -> exists X R[X, C, T])$ then the parameterised indexing relation $R'[X, C, T']$ will also satisfy the coverage condition, in terms of the new parameterisation variables, i.e. $forall T' forall C exists X R'[X, C, T']$ where $T'$ is the new parameterised input signals.
+Assuming that the indexing relation $R[X, C, T]$ used satisfies the coverage condition $forall T forall C (J[C, T] -> exists X R[X, C, T])$ then the parameterised indexing relation $R'[X, C, T']$ will also satisfy the coverage condition, in terms of the new parameterisation variables, i.e. $forall T' forall C exists X R'[X, C, T']$ where $T'$ is the new parameterised input signals.

 #figure(caption:"Proof of Coverage Condition Satisfaction")[
   #ded-nat-boxed(stcolor: black, premises-and-conclusion: false, arr: (
   ("", 0, [Fresh $C, T'$], ""),
   ("1", 0, [Let $T = f(T')$], [Where $f$ is the \ parametric encoding]),
-  ("2", 0, $P[C, T]$, [Soundness of param]),
+  ("2", 0, $J[C, T]$, [Soundness of param]),
-  ("", 0, $forall T forall C (P[C, T] -> exists X R[X, C, T])$, "Premise "),
+  ("", 0, $forall T forall C (J[C, T] -> exists X R[X, C, T])$, "Premise "),
   ("3, 4", 0, $exists X R[X, C, T]$, ""),
   ("5", 0, [Fresh $X\*$ s.t. $R[X\*, C, T]$], ""),
   ("", 0, [$R' = R[T\/f(T)]$], [Definition of $R'$]),